willog11/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 training_operation = optimizer.minimize(loss_operation)
 ~~~

 The following hyperparameters below were used for this approach.
-These were selected after performing an iterative process to ensure the best results were obtained
+These were selected after performing an iterative process to ensure the best results were obtained:

 ~~~
 rate = 0.001